 - A LOOK AHEAD

-Mulgrave School sprang to life when the Board of Directors responsible for operating the West Vancouver Montessori School envisioned the creation of a new independent, non-denominational School on the North Shore.
+Mulgrave School sprang to life when the Board of Directors responsible for operating the West Vancouver Montessori School envisioned the creation of a new independent, secular school on the North Shore.
 The Board and parents from the West Vancouver Montessori School wanted to provide an education for their children that would match and continue the excellence of experience enjoyed in their preschool and Kindergarten years.

-As a result, in September 1993, Mulgrave School opened in a portable classroom on property adjacent to the Montessori facilities.
+As a result, in September 1993, under the leadership of Linda Hamer as founding Head of School, Mulgrave opened in a portable classroom on property adjacent to the Montessori facilities.
 Throughout the months that followed, the Board of Directors searched for a suitable site to expand the school.

 Despite all efforts, no suitable site could be obtained.